 Getting from place to place at school is often another big expense.
 You can save a lot on a car by buying a previously owned one.
 But you could save even more if you choose a combination of public transportation, biking, or walking to get around.
 Not only do these methods save you chunks of moolah, but biking and walking are also great exercises, and riding a bus or train gives you additional time to study.

 Opening a credit account can be a great start to a good credit score, which will help you out in the future.
 Some credit cards also offer cash back or reward points.
 Look for one with the best offerings and interest rates before you make your selection.
 And be sure to pay it off as quickly as possible any time you make a purchase—within the month, if possible.
 This is also key to improving your credit rating.

+How to make money as a broke college student online?
 Your budget will thank you for limiting your outgoing money, but you’ve gotta find ways to increase your incoming money, too.
 Of course, there’s always the traditional part-time job you could do on the side of your schooling time.
 Look for job opportunities at the college or university you’re attending—it could be a chance to network and make connections that will prove helpful as you move toward your future career.

 You could also take a less-traditional route to make money.
 Ask your career center about paid internships, offer freelance services, become a tutor, or even start a business (why not?).
 Sometimes a hobby, such as blogging, can be turned into a money-making opportunity.
 If you’re willing, keep an eye out for drug trials that need test subjects to make some extra cash.
 Making money can even be as easy as becoming a virtual friend (yep, it’s a real thing).